 This model works by creating a high n-dimensional vector (n~10,000) of latent features for each movie.
 This vector encompasses a movie’s meta-data (such as genres, actors, directors, etc.).
 After this, cosine similarity is used to calculate how similar two movie vectors are.
 Then, for each movie a user has seen, the cosine similarity score of every movie is added up.
 Then finally, the movies with the highest aggregated cosine similarity score are recommended to that user.

 One issue with many standard recommendation models is that they are generally not sensitive to changing user interests.
 To combat this, I created a simple algorithm that generates a time-factor based on how long it has been since a user watched a particular movie.
 The factor ranges from 1.0 when a user has just seen that movie, down to about 0.3 when it has been a few years since a user has seen that movie.
 This simply makes sure that for each user, movies watched recently are weighted more heavily than movies watched a while ago.

-I concluded the internship on my last day by presenting the models to the Head of Data Analytics at the startup.
-Overall I am proud of what I was able to achieve and I believe that they were very pleased with the work as well.
+On my last day I presented the models to the Head of Data Analytics at the startup.
+All in all, I am proud of what I was able to achieve and I believe that they were very pleased with the work as well.